meteor/meteor/packages/json/README.md

 # json

-The `json` package provides the JSON-parser and JSON-stringifier implementations those work in every browser and on the server.
+The `json` package provides JSON parser and stringifier implementations that work on the server and in every browser.